 Yes, you can freeze cooked lobster corn fritters.
 Be sure to store them in an airtight container and label them.
 They will last 1 month stored in the freezer.

-Southern Lobster Corn Fritters
+Lobster Fritters

 Ingredients